ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-The module `IterPrint` is refactored into a functor that takes the dependency providing `iter` as a parameter.
+The module `IterPrint` is refactored into a functor that takes as a parameter a module providing the function `iter`.
 The `with type 'a t := 'a Dep.t` constraint means the type `t` from the parameter `Dep` replaces the type `t` in the result module.
 This allows the type of `f` to use the type `t` from the parameter module `Dep`.
 With this refactoring, `IterPrint` only has one dependency; at the time it is compiled, no implementation of function `iter` is available yet.

 **Note**: An OCaml interface file must be a module, not a functor.
 Functors must be embedded inside modules.
 Therefore, it is customary to call them `Make`.